avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week08/09-Packages.md

 When we design and implement bigger programs, the number of classes rapidly grows.
 When the number of classes grows, remembering their functionality and methods becomes more difficult.
 Giving sensible names to classes helps to remember their funcitonality.
 In addition to giving sensible names, it is good to split the source code files into packages according to their functionality, use, and other logical reasons.
 In fact, the *packages* are but folders we use to organise our source code files.
 Directories are often called folders, both in windows and colloqually.
 We will use the term directory, anyway.

 Programming environments provide made-up tools for package management.
 So far, we have been creating classes and interfaces only in the *default package* of the *Source Packages* partition.
-In NetBeans, we can create a new package by clicking on *Source Packages*, and choosing *New -> Java Package....* In the created package, we can create classes in the same way as we do in the *default package*.
+In IntelliJ, we can create a new package by clicking on *Source folder*, and choosing *New -> Package....* In the created package, we can create classes in the same way as we do in the *default package*.

 You can read the name of the package that contains a certain class at the beginning of the source code files in the sentence `package packageName` before the other statements.
 For instance, the below class `Implementation` is contained in the package `library`.